pattonsgirl/Fall2021-CEG3120/Projects/Project2/README.md

 1. Commit and push your changes to your repository.
 Verify that these changes show in your course repository, https://github.com/WSU-kduncan/ceg3120-YOURGITHUBNAME

 2. In Pilot, paste the link to your project folder.
 Sample link: https://github.com/WSU-kduncan/ceg3120-YOURGITHUBUSERNAME/blob/main/Projects/Project2

+## Extra Info

+### Create a Discord server

+You are welcome to use any Discord server you are an admin of.
+Otherwise you can create a new server:

+- Open Discord
+- In your list of servers (those icons on the sidebar), click the "+" button to "Add a server"
+- Click "Create My Own", then "For me and my friends"
+- Give your server a name

+### Get a file off `git` / GitHub tracking

+Mistakes happen.
+If you made your API key public (up to GitHub), Discord killed it.
+Make a new key in the Discord Developer Portal, eat some ice cream (as needed), and deal with untracking a tracked file, below.

+- TODO